demonhunterrrr/sorcery-datapack/README.md

 # sorcery-datapack
-minecraft datapack with magic (ooh)
+minecraft datapack with dr strange magic and stuffs